 The Michigan Wind Farm Map offers current, proposed and deferred or canceled projects in the state of Michigan.
 Information is taken from both public and government reports from the Michigan Public Services Commission.
 This site is updated as information becomes available.

 The Great Lakes Map of Wind Farms in Michigan

-Map and Data of wind turbines in Michigan last updated May 29th, 2020
+Map and Data of Wind Turbines in Michigan last updated January 16, 2021

 The Upper Thumb & Mid Michigan Leads in Renewable Energy